ckenaley/trackter/README.md

 ```

 *trackter* also contains several functions for image and video
 processing.
-These functions depend on the popular `FFmpeg` package.
+These functions depend on the popular `FFmpeg` package and
+it must be installed if the user intends to use them.
+Installation is
-Installation is platform-dependent.
-I found the [`FFmpeg` wiki
+platform-dependent.
+I found the [`FFmpeg` wiki installation and
-installation and compilation guide to be quite
+compilation guide to be quite
 useful](https://trac.ffmpeg.org/wiki/CompilationGuide).

 ## Features